 It is 2465.
 American Politics hasn't changed much.
-Except that "America" is now only a handful of New England towns in a walled-in citadel and the population is so small that everyone is a member of Congress.
+Except that "America" is now only a handful of New England towns in a walled-in citadel due to a global environmental disaster.
+The population is so small that everyone is a member of Congress.
 An unidentified army has encamped at the border.
 All members of Congress must move beyond personal agendas and petty bickering and decide the nation's fate.
 And it is snowing.

 Pelsue's Wellesley Girl examines the relationship between citizen and democracy and challenges the audience to consider whether it is wise or cowardly to refrain from voting when neither alternative is good.

 This is a play about politics, and like politics, it's funny until it suddenly isn't.